Samael1254/miniRT/README.md

 - Colored diffuse and ambiant lighting
 - Basic shapes, from the outside as well as inside : plane, sphere, cylinder
 - Basic shading : hard shadows, incidence and distance attenuation
-- A background sky with a gradiant of two colors
+- A background sky with a gradient of two colors
 - Single point light
 - Camera with modifiable parameters (position, orientation, field of view)
 - Scenes written in the dedicated .rt file format (documentation not yet available)